 We sponsor a defined contribution plan for eligible employees that is qualified under Section 401(k) of the Internal Revenue Code, which includes voluntary employee pre-tax contributions and a Company matching contribution, with potential additional discretionary contributions determined by the Board of Directors.
-Effective April 1, 2016, we temporarily suspended our matching contribution in response to the downturn in the oil and gas industry.
-For 2018, 2017 and 2016, we contributed \$0, \$0, and \$0.7 million, respectively, to the plan.
+Effective April 1, 2016, we temporarily suspended our matching contribution, but reinstated it effective May 1, 2019.
+For 2019, we contributed \$0.8 million to the plan.